redpanda-data/redpanda/docs/www/guide-rpk-container.md

 ---
-title: rpk Container Guide
+title: Starting a local cluster
 order: 0
 ---
-# rpk Container Guide
+# Starting a local cluster

 `rpk container` is a simple and quick way to stand up a local multi node cluster for testing. `rpk container` leverages Docker.
 If you haven't done so already,